 I heard Jack Hyles many times implore preachers to never, ever quit.
-Dr. Tom Malone, chancellor of the Independent Fundamentalist Baptist college I attended in the 1970s, frequently reminded students that God never blesses quitters.
-Students who dropped out of school were labeled quitters — men who would never, ever be blessed by God.
-When my wife and I left Midwestern Baptist College before graduating, a friends of ours told us, “You will never amount to anything for God.
+Dr. Tom Malone, chancellor of the Independent Fundamentalist Baptist (IFB) college I attended in the 1970s, Midwestern Baptist College, frequently reminded students that God never blesses quitters.
+Students who dropped out of school were excoriated and labeled quitters — men who would never, ever be blessed by God.
+When my wife and I left Midwestern before graduating, a friend of ours told us, “You will never amount to anything for God.
 God doesn’t use quitters.”
-Polly and I went on to spend 25 years in the ministry.
+Polly and I went on to spend twenty-five years in the ministry.
 Our friend?
-He graduated, but never spent one day in the ministry.
+He graduated but never spent one day in the ministry.

 Certainly having a bulldog never-quit spirit can lead men and women to do great things.
 Life can be hard, and successfully making it through this life often requires us to fight and refuse to give in.
 However, when DON’T QUIT becomes the proverbial tail that wags the dog, it can result in people hanging on when they really should be letting go.

 I learned that it is okay to quit (walk away from) toxic churches.
 I learned that it is okay to stop helping people who are sponges that suck the life out of all who come their way.
 Not everyone deserves my love, compassion, care, and kindness.
 I have found that it is better to walk away than let people ruin my life.